John95/historical-trivia-game/README.md

 Technologies used: Materialize, Firebase, jQuery, Pixabay API.
 To modify the game logic and add new features, edit the app.js file located in the assets/javascript directory.
 To modify the front end, edit the index.html and indexLB.html (leaderboard page) as well as the styleUI.css file located in the assets/css directory.

 ### Materialize
-Materialize is the css framework used to style this website.
+Materialize is the CSS Framework used to style this website.
 For further information on Materialize, visit [the docs](http://materializecss.com/).